-$\frac{http://www.nsf.gov/funding/pgm_summ.jsp?pims_id=503666\&org=DEB\&fro_m=home$
+$\underline{https://nsf.gov/funding/pgm\summ.jsp?pims\id=503666\&org=DEB\&from=home}$

-- 4. The program will use a two tier submission process, which includes a preproposal stage followed by full proposals from invited applicants. - 5.
-Applications must be written jointly by an Israeli and a U.S. scientist from a U.S. research institution. - 6.
-The NSF accepts applications only from U.S. scientist and submission to the NSF should be made by the U.S. PI alone (the Israeli does not appear as a formal co-PI on the application).
-However, in the collaborative applications, the role of the Israeli partner(s) must be described.
-Furthermore, it should be clearly explained why the contribution of the Israeli PI to the research project is important/essential. - 7.
-If awarded a grant, the Israeli scientist will receive a grant from the BSF, while the U.S. scientist will receive a grant from the NSF. - 8.
-The size of the BSF grant to the Israelis is expected to be up to 80,000\$/year for the duration of the grant, subject to the availability of funds.
-BSF will follow the decision by the U.S. funding agency regarding the length of the project. - 9.
-The program is expected to be held annually. - 10.
+- 4. The program will accept full proposals and the pre-proposal stage has been canceled. - 5.
+These programs have no deadlines and submission is welcome throughout the year.
+Please note that the Israeli PIs have to submit their proposals to the BSF within 7 days after the U.S. PIs submit to the NSF. - 6.
+Applications must be written jointly by an Israeli and a U.S. scientist from a U.S. research institution. - 7.
+The NSF accepts applications only from U.S. scientists.
+Submission to the NSF should be made by the U.S. PI alone, but he/she has to note in the cover page that it is an "NSF-BSF Application" (the Israeli does not appear as a formal co-PI on the application).
+In the U.S.-Israeli applications, the role of the Israeli partner(s) must be described.
+Furthermore, it should be clearly explained why the contribution of the Israeli PI to the research project is important/essential. - 8.
+If awarded a grant, the Israeli scientist will receive a grant from the BSF, while the U.S. scientist will receive a grant from the NSF. - 9.
+The size of the BSF grant to the Israeli is expected to be up to \$80,000/year for experimental programs and up to \$55,000/year for theoretical or computer based research, subject to the availability of funds.
+If more than a single Israeli group is involved in the research, the budget may be increased by up to 50%.

+- 10. BSF will follow the decision by the U.S. funding agency regarding the length of the project. - 11.
 We have put together a presentation with tips for Israeli scientists who wish to submit to the NSF-BSF.
 You can download the presentation here.